 Compare Life Insurance by Visiting Our Life Insurance Resource Center.

-In 2011, more than 200,000 people in the United States received benefits from their LTCI, and this number doesn’t include the people who received LTC benefits from Medicaid or paid for long term care on their own.
-As you can see here, the vast majority of people apply for LTCI before they are senior citizen – more than half, 56%, between the ages of 55 and 64.
+Hundreds of thousands of people in the United States received benefits from their LTCI each year, and that number doesn’t include the people who receive LTC benefits from Medicaid or paid for long-term care on their own.
+Interestingly enough, the vast majority of people apply for LTCI before they are senior citizen – more than half according to the most recent statistics.
 Another 22% apply between the ages of 45 and 54, so large numbers of people who are not seniors also maintain LTCI.

 What Is Long-Term Care?